awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 +  Query cancellation isn't supported for PostgreSQL\.
 +  The results of the PostgreSQL function [lastval\(\)](https://www.postgresql.org/docs/current/functions-sequence.html) aren't always accurate\.
 As a work\-around, use the [INSERT](https://www.postgresql.org/docs/current/sql-insert.html) statement with the `RETURNING` clause\.

-### Identifying DB Instances, Clusters, and Applications to Use with RDS Proxy<a name="rds-proxy-planning"></a>
+### Identifying DB instances, clusters, and applications to use with RDS Proxy<a name="rds-proxy-planning"></a>

  You can determine which of your DB instances, clusters, and applications might benefit the most from using RDS Proxy\.
 To do so, consider these factors:
 +  RDS Proxy is highly available and deployed over multiple Availability Zones \(AZs\)\.
 To ensure overall high availability for your database, deploy your Amazon RDS DB instance or Aurora cluster in a Multi\-AZ configuration\.
 +  Any DB instance or cluster that encounters "too many connections" errors is a good candidate for associating with a proxy\.
 The proxy enables applications to open many client connections, while the proxy manages a smaller number of long\-lived connections to the DB instance or cluster\.
 +  For DB instances or clusters that use smaller AWS instance classes, such as T2 or T3, using a proxy can help avoid out\-of\-memory conditions\.
 It can also help reduce the CPU overhead for establishing connections\.
 These conditions can occur when dealing with large numbers of connections\.
 +  You can monitor certain Amazon CloudWatch metrics to determine whether a DB instance or cluster is approaching certain types of limit\.
 These limits are for the number of connections and the memory associated with connection management\.
 You can also monitor certain CloudWatch metrics to determine whether a DB instance or cluster is handling many short\-lived connections\.
 Opening and closing such connections can impose performance overhead on your database\.
-For information about the metrics to monitor, see [Monitoring RDS Proxy Using Amazon CloudWatchMonitoring RDS Proxy](#rds-proxy.monitoring)\.
+For information about the metrics to monitor, see [Monitoring RDS Proxy using Amazon CloudWatchMonitoring RDS Proxy](#rds-proxy.monitoring)\.
 +  AWS Lambda functions can also be good candidates for using a proxy\.
 These functions make frequent short database connections that benefit from connection pooling offered by RDS Proxy\.
 You can take advantage of any IAM authentication you already have for Lambda functions, instead of managing database credentials in your Lambda application code\.
 +  Applications that use languages and frameworks such as PHP and Ruby on Rails are typically good candidates for using a proxy\.
 Such applications typically open and close large numbers of database connections, and don't have built\-in connection pooling mechanisms\.
 +  Applications that keep a large number of connections open for long periods are typically good candidates for using a proxy\.
 Applications in industries such as software as a service \(SaaS\) or ecommerce often minimize the latency for database requests by leaving connections open\.
 With RDS Proxy, an application can keep more connections open than it can when connecting directly to the DB instance or cluster\.
 +  You might not have adopted IAM authentication and Secrets Manager due to the complexity of setting up such authentication for all DB instances and clusters\.
 If so, you can leave the existing authentication methods in place and delegate the authentication to a proxy\.
 The proxy can enforce the authentication policies for client connections for particular applications\.
 You can take advantage of any IAM authentication you already have for Lambda functions, instead of managing database credentials in your Lambda application code\.

-### Setting Up Network Prerequisites<a name="rds-proxy-network-prereqs"></a>
+### Setting up network prerequisites<a name="rds-proxy-network-prereqs"></a>

  Using RDS Proxy requires you to have a set of networking resources in place\.
 These include a virtual private cloud \(VPC\), two or more subnets, an Amazon EC2 instance within the same VPC, and an internet gateway\.
 If you've successfully connected to any RDS DB instances or Aurora DB clusters, you already have the required network resources\.

-### Setting Up Database Credentials in AWS Secrets Manager<a name="rds-proxy-secrets-arns"></a>
+### Setting up database credentials in AWS Secrets Manager<a name="rds-proxy-secrets-arns"></a>

  For each proxy that you create, you first use the Secrets Manager service to store sets of user name and password credentials\.
 You create a separate Secrets Manager secret for each database user account that the proxy connects to on the RDS DB instance or Aurora DB cluster\.